 Ghostwire: Tokyo release date

 The shift in creative director from Ikumi Nakamura (who had left the studio after being there for 9 years) to Kenji Kimura could have resulted in a possible clash of ideas and eventual delay.
-However, it’s worth noting that the 2021 release window was revealed after Nakamura had already left, so it seems to have already been accounted for.
-Regardless, it could still get delayed, but it seems as if we're currently looking forward to October.
+However, it’s worth noting that the 2021 release window was revealed after Nakamura had already left, so it might be unrelated to why the game was delayed.

 In a documentary on YouTube from Cutscenes, Nakamura revealed that she decided to leave the company due to her declining health.
 "You can’t make games if you’re not healthy," she says.
 Nakamura also recently announced she's forming her own indie studio after departing Tango Gameworks.

 Although Ghostwire: Tokyo made an appearance at the PlayStation 2021 Showcase, it still has not received an exact release date.
 It's still slated for early 2022, and due to the non-specific date, it's possible that might even get pushed back to mid or late 2022.

 Ghostwire: Tokyo is a first person action-horror game where the player encounters an arrangement of demented supernatural beings throughout Tokyo.
 Strangely enough, it looks far more combat oriented when compared to a survival horror experience like The Evil WIthin.
 Players will battle against ghastly beings utilizing an assortment of unique looking spells and abilities.